- Article I: Waiver of Liability

 5.9 No specialized recreational device which is not designed for on water use and remaining in constant contact with the water surface (e.g., parasailing, ultra lights, etc.) shall be permitted on the Lake.

-5.10 All motor vehicles on District Property, including automobiles, motor bikes, motorcycles, and golf carts, must be registered and operated in compliance with the laws of the State of Texas.
+5.10 All motor vehicles on District Property, including automobiles, motor bikes and motorcycles, must be registered and operated in compliance with the laws of the State of Texas.

-5.11 All drivers and operators of motor vehicles must have a current, valid license.
+5.11 All drivers and operators of motor vehicles and golf carts on District Property must have a current, valid drivers license.

 5.13 The District does not post, and shall not be responsible for regulating or enforcing, traffic regulations (e.g., speed limits) on any road, street, drive or other right of way located within any private development on Leased Property.

-5.14 All non-registered, off-road vehicles, including go-carts, dune buggies, four wheelers, and all other types of all-terrain vehicles, are expressly prohibited on public park areas of District Property.
+5.14 Except for golf carts (as provided in Section 5.17 below), all non-registered, off-road vehicles, including go-carts, dune buggies, four wheelers, and all other types of all-terrain vehicles, are expressly prohibited on public park areas of District Property.

 5.16 Bicyclists on District Property shall comply with all applicable bicycle traffic and safety laws of the State of Texas.